WNEP-TV: News operation

 The station is best known for its local newscasts which are among the highest rated in the United States.
 It runs their newscasts under the branding of Newswatch 16.
 WNEP has led the ratings in northeastern Pennsylvania for most of the last 40 years and according to Nielsen data attracts more viewers than the other stations in the market combined.
 In 2000, the weekday morning program earned shares between 50 and 60 meaning that 50 to 60% of televisions in the market were tuned to this station.
 Their on-air personalities are well known in the area.
 Chief Meteorologist Tom Clark had been with the station since 1981 and was one of the region's most popular broadcasters.
 He retired, and his final broadcast was on December 31, 2016.
 His wife Noreen, who was a meteorologist for the weekend news, had been with the station since 1982.
 She retired in April 2018.
 Marisa Burke, a native of nearby Danville, had been with the station since 1984 and solo anchored the noon news and co-anchored the weeknight 6 o'clock newscast with Scott Schaffer.
 She retired from WNEP on October 28, 2016.

 WNEP-TV presently broadcasts 41 hours of locally produced newscasts each week (with 61/2 hours each weekday, 41/2 hours on Saturdays and four hours on Sundays).
 Recurring features of news broadcasts include the station's scale model train set in the background of its weather deck and garden and the viewer response segment Talkback 16.

-Like most stations at the time, WNEP aired local news at 6pm and 11pm.
+Like most stations at the time, WNEP aired local news at 6 and 11 p.m.
 It added a noon newscast, titled at first Midday 16, beginning January 12, 1981.
-A half-hour 5pm newscast was added in September 1987, beating WYOU-TV's 5:30 p.m.
+A half-hour 5 p.m. newscast was added in September 1987, beating WYOU-TV's 5:30 p.m.
 "First News" as the earliest evening option for news.

 Fox requested most of its affiliates to air local news in 1990.
 However, area Fox affiliate WOLF-TV (then channel 38) did not have a studio large enough for an in-house news department.
 To satisfy this, WNEP began producing a nightly 10 o'clock newscast on WOLF-TV in 1991, known as Newswatch 16 at 10 on Fox 38.
 When the Fox affiliation moved from channel 38 to channel 56, the 10 o'clock news switched stations as well.
 It then became known as Fox 56 News at 10 with a secondary title of Newswatch 16 at 10 on Fox 56.
 WNEP aired this broadcast from a secondary set at its studios.